CCOSTAN/Home-AssistantConfig/README.md

 #Todo List

 * AutoIt script to control lights via REST and also auto light office when I am working on Laptop.
+* On motion from Doorbell (IFTTT) Turn front lights to Bright White lights for 10 minutes and then back to original colors.
 * Notifications and Close garage doors if left open after 9 or 10 PM.
 * Monitor the reflection rates of Garadget and notify when they being to drop too low when closed (indicating a shift in the controller)
 * Configure the Alexa Component.